learn-co-students/react-presentation-components-lab-noukod-000/README.md

 ## Overview

-Presentation components are also sometimes called "simple" components.
+Presentational components are also sometimes called "simple" components.
 Why?
 Because other than rendering themselves, they really don't know how to do much else.
 But, as we've seen, there's something blissful about being "simple" if you are a component.